Opdex/SSAS/README.md

 ### dApp Compatibility

-dApp compatiblity relies on the implementation of the following requirements:
+dApp compatibility relies on the implementation of the following requirements:

 - Host a HTTPS endpoint that is used in the Stratis ID URI callback
   - The endpoint must validate the structure and contents of the request body